SPACE SHIPS! RAY GUNS! MARTIAN OCTOPODES! Join us 11-16-25!

 Interviews with Science Fiction Legends

-Editor Richard Wolinsky and authors Jacob Weisman and Michael Kurland!
+Editor Richard Wolinsky and authors Michael Kurland and Jacob Weisman!

 Our wonderful podcast hosts from Soma FM will be recording the evening’s talk for later broadcast – they are listener-supported, commercial-free radio broadcasting to the world!
 Catch up on previous SF in SF conversations and reading at our dedicated channel